Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Treatment of a serious disease - pancreatitis - requires a serious approach to treatment.
 The disease will not go away on its own.
 Any type of pancreatitis requires qualified medical care.

-To avoid the development of the disease and subsequent complications, it is imperative to follow the doctor's recommendations, eat right, lead a healthy lifestyle, listen to your body and seek medical help in time.
+To avoid the development of the disease and subsequent complications, it is imperative to follow the doctor’s recommendations, eat right, lead a healthy lifestyle, listen to your body and seek medical help in a timely manner.

-Determining the degree of endocrine insufficiency of the pancreas allows determining the level of glucose in the blood and urine, to detect mild disorders of carbohydrate metabolism, a glucose tolerance test is used using a single or double load of glucose.
-If possible and necessary, examine the level of insulin and glucagon in the blood by radioimmunoassay.
+Determining the degree of endocrine insufficiency of the pancreas allows determining the level of glucose in the blood and urine; to detect mild disorders of carbohydrate metabolism, a glucose tolerance test is used using a single or double glucose load.
+If possible and necessary, examine the level of insulin and glucagon in the blood using the radioimmune method.

-Of the instrumental methods for the diagnosis of chronic pancreatitis, ultrasound is of the greatest importance.
+Of the instrumental methods for diagnosing chronic pancreatitis, ultrasound is of greatest importance.
 It allows you to identify the presence, nature and extent of the pathological process in the pancreas.
-There are uneven contours of the gland, a change in its size, density, expansion of the Wirsung duct, the presence of cysts and pseudocysts, calcification.
-An important advantage of ultrasound is its non-invasiveness, the absence of contraindications and complications, and especially the possibility of detecting changes in the liver and biliary tract associated with pancreatitis, which facilitates differential diagnosis with tumors of the pancreatoduodenal zone.
-Has not lost its value x-ray examination of the duodenum in conditions of hypotension.
-At the same time, chronic pancreatitis may be indicated by deformations of the internal contour of its loop, due to an increase in the head of the pancreas, foci of calcification or stones in the area of the pancreas, displacement and deformation of the stomach, stomach ulcers and duodenal ulcers, usually on the back wall , high standing of the left dome of the diaphragm, left-sided pleurisy, atelectasis of the lower lobe of the left lung.
+Uneven contours of the gland, changes in its size, density, expansion of the Wirsung duct, the presence of cysts and pseudocysts, and calcification are noted.
+An important advantage of ultrasound is its non-invasiveness, the absence of contraindications and complications, and especially the ability to identify changes in the liver and biliary tract accompanying pancreatitis, which facilitates differential diagnosis with tumors of the pancreaticoduodenal zone.
+X-ray examination of the duodenum in conditions of hypotension has not lost its importance.
+In this case, chronic pancreatitis may be indicated by deformations of the internal contour of its loop, caused by an enlargement of the head of the pancreas, foci of calcification or stones in the area of the pancreas, displacement and deformation of the stomach, ulcers of the stomach and duodenum, usually on the posterior wall , high standing of the left dome of the diaphragm, left-sided pleurisy, atelectasis of the lower lobe of the left lung.

-In some cases, according to indications, endoscopic retrograde cholangiopancreatography (ERCP), computed tomography, angiography, radionuclide scanning, intravenous cholecystcholangiography, fibrogastroscopy are used.
-The data of these methods do not allow diagnosing chronic pancreatitis, but it helps to clarify some etiopathogenetic factors, to assess the state of neighboring organs.
+In some cases, according to indications, endoscopic retrograde cholangiopancreatography (ERCP), computed tomography, angiography, radionuclide scanning, intravenous cholecystcholangiography, and fibrogastroscopy are used.
+Data from these methods do not allow diagnosing chronic pancreatitis, but it helps to clarify some etiopathogenetic factors and assess the condition of neighboring organs.

 There is no generally accepted classification of chronic pancreatitis.
-As a working one, they use the one proposed in 1982 by A.L.
-Grebenev, who proposed to distinguish the following forms of the disease according to the characteristics of the clinic: 1) recurrent (polysymptomatic); 2) pain, when the indicated symptom is dominant, 3) latent, long-term secret; 4) pseudotumor with the formation of obstructive jaundice.
-The course distinguishes stage 1 (mild severity), when signs of external and intrasecretory pancreatic insufficiency are not detected, stage 2 (moderate severity), when they are determined and stage 3 (severe), characterized by persistent "pancreatogenic" diarrhea, progressive exhaustion, polyhypovitaminosis, secondary diabetes mellitus.
+As a worker they use the one proposed in 1982 by A.L.
+Grebenev, who proposed to distinguish the following forms of the disease based on clinical characteristics: 1) recurrent (polysymptomatic); 2) painful, when the specified symptom is dominant, 3) latent, which occurs covertly for a long time; 4) pseudotumor with the formation of obstructive jaundice.
+According to the course, they distinguish stage 1 (mild severity), when signs of exocrine and intrasecretory pancreatic insufficiency are not detected, stage 2 (moderate severity), when they are detected, and stage 3 (severe degree), characterized by persistent “pancreatogenic” diarrhea, progressive exhaustion, polyhypovitaminosis, secondary diabetes mellitus.
 In addition, the diagnosis is supplemented by an indication of the etiology, phase (exacerbation, remission), the presence of complications and morphological changes in the pancreas.

-Chronic pancreatitis must be differentiated primarily from pancreatic cancer, as well as from calculous cholecystitis, gastric and duodenal ulcers, chronic enteritis and colitis, visceral ischemic syndrome.
+Chronic pancreatitis must be differentiated primarily from pancreatic cancer, as well as calculous cholecystitis, gastric and duodenal ulcers, chronic enteritis and colitis, and visceral ischemic syndrome.

-The basic treatment of exacerbation of chronic pancreatitis includes measures aimed at 1) reducing pancreatic secretion; 2) relief of pain syndrome; 3) maintaining an effective volume of circulating blood and preventing shock; 4) prevention of septic complications; 5) elimination and inactivation of toxic and vasoactive substances.
+Basic treatment of exacerbation of chronic pancreatitis includes measures aimed at 1) reducing pancreatic secretion; 2) pain relief; 3) maintaining an effective volume of circulating blood and preventing shock; 4) prevention of septic complications; 5) elimination and inactivation of toxic and vasoactive substances.

-Given that the leading role in the pathogenesis of chronic pancreatitis belongs to the damaging effect of its own active pancreatic enzymes, the main task is to reduce the exocrine function of this organ.
-In the first 1-3 days of exacerbation, hunger is prescribed, alkaline solutions are taken every 2 hours (sodium bicarbonate, Borjomi, 200 ml each).
-It is possible to use buffer antacids (almagel, phosphalugel, maalox, gastal) which are prescribed 6-8 times a day.
-In severe cases, first of all, with symptoms of duodenostasis, continuous aspiration of gastric contents is carried out through a thin intranasal probe.
-To enhance the effect, M-anticholinergics (atropine, platifillin, preferably gastrocepin) are prescribed orally or parenterally, as well as histamine H2 receptor blockers (cimetidine, ranitidine, famotidine).
-In addition, significantly reduces the production of enzymes 5-fluorouracil, which is prescribed in / in the rate of -12-15 mg / kg / day. in 5% glucose solution for 5 days.
-It is possible to use antispasmodics (papaverine, no-shpa, cerucal, etc.).
-During the first days of exacerbation, all patients need to inject 3 or more liters of fluid intravenously, including glucose, electrolytes, albumin solution, plasma, hemodez, which, along with a decrease in pain and intoxication, prevents the development of hypovolemic shock.
+Considering that the leading role in the pathogenesis of chronic pancreatitis belongs to the damaging effect of its own active pancreatic enzymes, the main task is to reduce the exocrine function of this organ.
+In the first 1-3 days of exacerbation, fasting is prescribed, alkaline solutions are taken every 2 hours (sodium bicarbonate, Borjomi, 200 ml).
+It is possible to use buffered antacids (Almagel, Phosphalugel, Maalox, Gastal) which are prescribed 6-8 times a day.
+In severe cases, primarily with symptoms of duodenostasis, continuous aspiration of gastric contents is performed through a thin intranasal tube.
+To enhance the effect, M-anticholinergics (atropine, platyphylline, preferably gastrocepin) are prescribed orally or parenterally, as well as histamine H2 receptor blockers (cimetidine, ranitidine, famotidine).
+In addition, 5-fluorouracil, which is prescribed intravenously at a rate of -12-15 mg/kg/day, significantly reduces the production of enzymes. in 5% glucose solution for 5 days.
+It is possible to use antispasmodics (papaverine, no-spa, cerucal, etc.).
+During the first days of an exacerbation, all patients must be administered intravenously 3 or more liters of fluid, including glucose, electrolytes, albumin solution, plasma, hemodez, which, along with reducing pain and intoxication, prevents the development of hypovolemic shock.

-The most important principle of therapy in the phase of exacerbation of chronic pancreatitis is the relief of pain.
-If the above measures aimed at reducing pancreatic secretion did not have the proper analgesic effect, the following tactic is recommended.
-Initially, analgesics or antispasmodics are prescribed (2 ml of 50% solution of analgin or 5 ml of baralgin 2-3 times a day) or a synthetic analogue of opioid peptides - delargin (5-6 mg per day).
-If there is no effect, neuroleptics are additionally included - droperidol 2 .5-5 mg ( 1-2 ml 0,25% solution) together with 0.05-0.1 mg (1-2 ml of 0.005% solution) fentanyl per day i.v.
-And only after that, they use narcotic analgesics - promedol, fortral, etc., excluding morphine.
+The most important principle of therapy in the acute phase of chronic pancreatitis is pain relief.
+If the above measures aimed at reducing pancreatic secretion do not have the desired analgesic effect, the following tactics are recommended.
+Initially, analgesics or antispasmodics are prescribed (2 ml of 50% analgin solution or 5 ml of baralgin 2-3 times a day) or a synthetic analogue of opioid peptides - delargin (5-6 mg per day).
+If there is no effect, additional antipsychotics are included - droperidol 2 .5-5 mg ( 1-2 ml 0,25% solution) together with 0.05-0.1 mg (1-2 ml of 0.005% solution) fentanyl per day intravenously.
+And only after this, narcotic analgesics are used - promedol, fortral, etc., excluding morphine.
 If these measures do not have the desired effect for more than 3-4 days, then this most often indicates the development of complications requiring surgical treatment.

-With a pronounced exacerbation, for the prevention of septic complications, it is recommended to administer broad-spectrum antibiotics - semi-synthetic penicillins, cephalosporins in normal doses for 5-7 days.
+In case of severe exacerbation, to prevent septic complications, it is recommended to administer broad-spectrum antibiotics - semi-synthetic penicillins, cephalosporins in regular doses for 5-7 days.
 They also have an antisecretory effect.

-At present, most authors have abandoned the use of antienzymatic drugs (trasylol, contrical, gordox, etc.), given their low efficiency and a large number of complications, especially allergic ones.
-However, for this purpose, aminocaproic acid is used (in / in 200 ml 5% solution 1-2 times a day or orally 2-3 g 3-5 times a day), methyluracil (orally 0.5 g 4 times a day), peritol (4 mg 3 times a day), transfusion plasma.
+Currently, most authors have abandoned the use of antienzyme drugs (trasylol, contrical, gordox, etc.), given their low effectiveness and a large number of complications, especially allergic ones.
+However, aminocaproic acid is used for this purpose (200 ml intravenously).
+5% solution 1-2 times a day or orally 2-3 g 3-5 times a day), methyluracil (orally 0.5 g 4 times a day), peritol (4 mg 3 times a day), transfusion plasma.

-During a fading exacerbation and in the remission phase, diet No. 5p (pancreatic) is important.
-It should contain an increased amount of protein (120-130 g / day), including 60% of the animal, a slightly reduced amount of fat (up to 70- 80 g), mainly of vegetable origin and carbohydrates (up to 300-400 g), the total calorie content should be 2500-2800 kcal.
-Recommended fractional meals 5-6 times a day in small portions, a chemically and mechanically sparing diet, i.e. limit table salt, alcohol, smoking, spicy dishes, seasonings, broths, marinades, smoked meats, canned food, coarse fiber, (cabbage , raw apples), citrus fruits, chocolate, cocoa, coffee, pastry, peas, beans, ice cream, carbonated drinks.
-In the presence of exocrine pancreatic insufficiency, replacement therapy with enzymatic preparations is prescribed (abomin, digestal, mezim-forte, merkenzim, nigedaza, opaza, panzinorm, pancreatin, pankurmen, solizim, somilase, polyzyme, trienzyme, festal, pancitrate, creon, etc.).
+During a subsiding exacerbation and in the remission phase, adherence to diet No. 5p (pancreatic) is important.
+It should contain an increased amount of protein (120-130 g/day), including 60% of the animal, a slightly reduced amount of fat (up to 70- 80 g), mainly of plant origin and carbohydrates (up to 300-400 g), the total calorie content should be 2500-2800 kcal.
+It is recommended to eat fractional meals 5-6 times a day in small portions, a chemically and mechanically gentle diet, i.e. limit table salt, alcohol, smoking, spicy foods, seasonings, broths, marinades, smoked meats, canned food, coarse fiber, (cabbage) are strictly prohibited , raw apples), citrus fruits, chocolate, cocoa, coffee, pastry products, peas, beans, ice cream, carbonated drinks.
+In the presence of exocrine pancreatic insufficiency, replacement therapy with enzymatic drugs is prescribed (Abomin, Digestal, Mezim-Forte, Mercenzyme, Nigedase, Ozaza, Panzinorm, Pancreatin, Pancurmen, Solizim, Somilase, Polyzyme, Trienzyme, Festal, Pancitrate, Creon, etc.).
 Doses are selected individually according to subjective sensations and the nature of the stool.
-With severe weight loss, courses are carried out with anabolic steroids (retabolil, nerobol, methandrostenolone, etc.).
-Correction of hypovitaminosis is carried out by prescribing vitamins of groups B, C, A, E. The causes that contribute to the progression of the disease are clarified and, if possible, eliminated (sanation of the biliary tract, treatment of diseases of the stomach and duodenum, etc.).
-Adequate treatment, carried out by courses, and in severe cases of chronic pancreatitis continuously, contributes to the preservation of the working capacity of patients.
+In case of significant weight loss, courses of anabolic steroids (retabolil, nerobol, methandrostenolone, etc.) are carried out.
+Correction of hypovitaminosis is carried out by prescribing vitamins B, C, A, E. The causes contributing to the progression of the disease are clarified and, if possible, eliminated (sanitation of the biliary tract, treatment of diseases of the stomach and duodenum, etc.).
+Adequate treatment, carried out in courses, and in severe cases of chronic pancreatitis continuously, helps to preserve the ability of patients to work.

 EXAMPLES OF TESTS